zenranda/proj-pageserver/README.md

 make configure
 make run
 ```
-where InstallDirectory is the directory you clone the files to.
+where InstallDirectory is the directory you cloned the files to.